Cinebody/cinebody-api-app-schema/docs/postman.md

-(Cinebody)[https://www.cinebody.com] is the video production platform for every organization.
+[Cinebody](https://www.cinebody.com) is the video production platform for every organization.

-Check out the platform with a (Free Trial)[https://pro.cinebody.com/checkout/trial]
+Check out the platform with a [Free Trial](https://pro.cinebody.com/checkout/trial)

-If you have needs that require API access, **get in touch about our (Enterprise Plans)[https://www.cinebody.com/enterprise-scheduling]** or email (support@cinebody.com)[mailto:support@cinebody.com].
+If you have needs that require API access, **get in touch about our [Enterprise Plans](https://www.cinebody.com/enterprise-scheduling)** or email [support@cinebody.com](mailto:support@cinebody.com).

 # API Status

-See the latest api status: (https://status.cinebody.com/)[https://status.cinebody.com/]
+See the latest api status: [https://status.cinebody.com/](https://status.cinebody.com/)

 # Requirements